 The CCBD has been set up to provide OSU faculty, staff and students as well as external users with access to state-of-the art laser spectroscopy instrumentation.
 The Center is a part of the Department of Chemistry and the Institute for Material Science and includes high quality laser laboratory space, filtered air, temperature control, conditioned power, and closed circuit laser water cooling system.
 The Center integrates all the equipment necessary to measure transient UV/Vis, fluorescence, infrared, and stimulated Raman spectra on femtosecond time scale

-CEMAS will become the hub for business and academia for materials characterisation.
-Our point of difference will be our world-class multidisciplinary approach that enables academic and business partners to “see” more than ever before.
-We will be the center that breaks through the current characterisation limitations in medicine, environmental science, energy materials and beyond.
+The vision of the Center for Electron Microscopy and AnalysiS (CEMAS) is to disrupt the stratification of disciplines in the characterization of materials.
+We will bring together multidisciplinary expertise to drive synergy and amplify our characterization capabilities, and thus challenge what is possible in electron microscopy.
+CEMAS has become the hub for business and academia for materials characterization.
+Our point of difference is our world-class multidisciplinary approach that enables academic and business partners to "see more" than ever before.
+We are the Center that breaks through the current characterization limitations in medicine, environmental science, energy materials, and beyond.

-Deliver world-class capability that will position it as one of the top ten centers in analytical electron microscopy in the world;
+To deliver a world-class capability that positions it as the leading Center in analytical electron microscopy in the world

-Be the hub for multidisciplinary imaging research in physical and biological sciences at OSU;
+To be the hub for multidisciplinary imaging research in physical and biological sciences at Ohio State

-Be at the leading edge in the development of new techniques and methods for analytical electron microscopy.
+To be at the leading edge in the development of new techniques and method for electron microscopy.